About This Drug

 - Diarrhea, 4 times in one day or diarrhea with weakness or lightheadedness

 - Signs of peripheral neuropathy: numbness, tingling, or decreased feeling in fingers or toes; trouble walking or changes in the way you walk; or feeling clumsy when buttoning clothes, opening jars, or other routine activities

 - Joint and muscle pain that is not relieved by prescribed medicines

 - Weight gain of 5 pounds in one week (fluid retention)

 - Signs of liver problems: dark urine, pale bowel movements, bad stomach pain, feeling very tired and weak, unusual itching, or yellowing of the eyes or skin

-- Breast feeding warning: Women should not breast feed during treatment because this drug could enter the breast milk and cause harm to a breast feeding baby.
+- Breast feeding warning: It is not known if this drug passes into breast milk.
+For this reason, women should not breastfeed during treatment because this drug could enter the breast milk and cause harm to a breastfeeding baby.

 - Fertility warning: In men and women both, this drug may affect your ability to have children in the future.
 Talk with your doctor or nurse if you plan to have children.
 Ask for information on sperm or egg banking.

 Revised June 2019